ptsteadman/notebook/essays/gray-man-style.md

 The idea of gray man as a lifestyle seems to have originated with the term itself.

-The earliest writing I could find about the gray man concept is a post on the "Western Rifle Shooters Association" blogspot, alongside posts about firearms and anti-government politics.
+The earliest writing about the gray man concept is a post on the "Western Rifle Shooters Association" blogspot, alongside posts about firearms and anti-government politics.
 This piece, authored in a Goofus and Gallant style, presents gray man as an identity.
 Example: "The Young Grey Man is dismissed as a wimp, the Older as a doddering old fool."
 [7]

 This quote begs the question: why be a survivalist if it's such a social liability?
 Wouldn't it be better to accept the idea that survival is socially determined?

-But, American-style survivalism is tightly coupled with libertarian, individualist, and anti-government politics.
+American-style survivalism is tightly coupled with libertarian, individualist, and anti-government politics.
 For politically active survivalists, being gray is in tension with their desire to share and promote their political beliefs.
 Perhaps as a way to ease this tension, the Western Rifle Shooters Association post presents gray man as something that can be practiced with a group: "[The Gray Man] practices with his weaponry in private, or only with his fellow Grey Men, always in a secluded location."

 ---